benjamcalvin/vscode-sql/README.md

 For more information, see: https://code.visualstudio.com/api/working-with-extensions/publishing-extension

-### Adding Support for other Databases
+### Adding support for a new type of database connection
-To add support for other databases:
+To add support for a new database:
 1. Create a new file `myDb.ts`
 2. This file should contain the following 4 functions with the appropriate return types.
    See `athena.ts` or `postgres.ts` for example.